Jason ScibekDepartment Chair & Associate Professor

 B.A., Health & Exercise Science, Gettysburg College, 1997

-Dr. Jason Scibek, PhD, ATC is entering his ninth year in the Department of Athletic Training in the John G. Rangos, Sr., School of Health Sciences at Duquesne University.
-He is an Associate Professor within the School of Health Sciences and is serving as the Chair for the Department of Athletic Training and Director of the Undergraduate Athletic Training Program.
+Dr. Jason Scibek, PhD, ATC is entering his 11th year in the Department of Athletic Training in the John G. Rangos, Sr., School of Health Sciences at Duquesne University.
+He is an Associate Professor within the School of Health Sciences and is serving as the Chair for the Department of Athletic Training and Program Director of the Undergraduate Athletic Training Program.
 Dr. Scibek also serves as Co-Director for Kristen L. McMasters Motion Analysis Laboratory, which serves faculty and graduate student research interests in both upper and lower extremity biomechanics.

 Dr. Scibek received his Bachelor of Arts degree in Health and Exercise Science from Gettysburg College (1997), and his Master of Arts degree in Sports Medicine from the University of North Carolina - Chapel Hill (1999).
 He spent two years working at Sacred Heart University before going on to pursue a doctoral degree in Kinesiology from the University of Michigan (2005).
 After completing his doctoral degree, Dr. Scibek spent one year at Eastern Michigan University, where he served as an assistant professor and Clinical Education Coordinator for their CAATE-accredited Athletic Training Program.